-In order to reserve a specific location in the woods and have a place on the official map, art projects and theme camps must go through the Placement application process.
+In order to reserve a specific location at Firefly and have a place on the event map, art projects, and Theme Camps must go through the Placement application process.

 Placement’s first priority is always to help camps and artists find the right space for their awesome projects!
 Here is what you need to know about this year’s Placement process and policies:

 Returning Theme Camps and Art have traditionally been granted first choice of spaces they’ve occupied at the previous Firefly.
 This policy has helped ensure that established Theme Camps can identify as part of a neighborhood, and sometimes invest in camp infrastructure that may be very site-specific since every site at Firefly has unique quirks and patches of usable space in the forest.
 You can’t just put a 20 foot dome or a huge fire sculpture anywhere in these woods!

 While the event and community have grown and changed quite a bit throughout its history, high Theme Camp return rates to established camp sites have provided relatively few openings for newer participants to utilize the limited number of sites that may be more convenient to parking and portapotties, or more centrally located, or more spacious with level ground.
 Placement Core is committed to helping preserve Firefly community traditions, while also finding ways to provide fair site opportunities on the land to all who want to express their creativity without having to carry all their gear far up the Path of No Return!

 Maybe supply and demand for different kinds of sites will just balance out nicely with everyone’s needs.
 Your thoughtful responses to the Placement Application can help Placement Core help everyone to find a space they want.

 Placement Core will make every effort to accommodate your request for return placement to a previous spot, but it is not guaranteed in advance.
 Please also think about a second choice of land that could alternately work for your project.